BreakellrZ/Harry_Potter_Quiz/README.md

 - I used the Jigsaw CSS Vlaidator to validate my CSS code.
 ![CSS Validator](documentation/css_validator_pp2.png)

 - I used JS HINT JavaScript Validator to validate my JavaScript code.
+It says "One unused variable" but this is because that variable is actually linked with the HTML file and is being used.
 ![JS Validator](documentation/js_validator.png)

 - I used Lighthouse in dev tools to measure the Performance, Accessibility, Best Practices and SEO.